Chapter 4 : Facing Fate

 “Can’t I just have a few minutes to compose myself?”
 I asked hopefully, and then perhaps I could use those few minutes to flee, as I did not want to have that conversation.

 “Fine, but I won’t be far.
 I know what you’re thinking Rose, and you are not going to run away.”
 Dom strode off to a nearby tree and lent against it.
 Damn, she knew me too well.
-I guess I would have to face him then, but at least I could use these last few minutes to think about happier moments, such as one where the person I really loved asked me out.
+I guess I would have to face him then, but at least I could use these last few minutes to think about happier moments, such as one where the person I was about to marry asked me out.

 I had lived in a hermit like existence in the following months after my break up with Scorpius.
 Dad took the ‘avoid Rose at all costs’ approach to it.
 I didn’t expect much more.
 Dad didn’t really handle things like feelings very well, so he probably would have made the situation more awkward than it needed to be.

-Mum took the no nonsense approach to it all, and repeatedly asked me whether I was going to meet up with Albus or Dom, or whether I would like to go and visit Teddy and Victoire’s new home, as it had a lovely library there.
+Mum took the no nonsense approach to it, and repeatedly asked me whether I was going to meet up with Albus or Dom, or whether I would like to go and visit Teddy and Victoire’s new home, as it had a lovely library there.
 Even though she frequently hinted that she was worried about my current behaviour, I still ignored her suggestions.
-I wasn’t ready for all the staring and gawking at me, and to hear the muttered conversations going on around me.
+I wasn’t ready for all the staring and gawking at me.

 The whispers had finally begun to die down after three months, and Mum finally got her long awaited wish about me socialising again.